ly774508966/UnityEngineEx/README.md

 If GameObject does not have requested Component `null` will be passed as a parameter.
 Multiple decompose functions can be applied to GameObject - they will be called in order of declaration.
 This behaviour is used in `GameObject.New` funcion.

-Another variant of dissolving is dissolving to and object.
+Another variant of decomposition is decomposition to an object.
 By calling `Decompose` with some tagged object as argument it can be decomposed to its `Components` storing each in objects member.
 It was known as `scene linkage` mechanism.

 	public class Description : MonoBehaviour